SysCV/shift-detection-tta/docs/get_started.md

 ### A from-scratch setup script

 Assuming that you already have CUDA 10.1 installed, here is a full script for setting up shift-detection-tta with conda.
-It can also be executed from `./tools/install/setup_env.sh`

 ```shell
 conda create -n shift-tta python=3.9 -y